Economic and Political Overview

 Legislative Power

 The Judiciary is independent in Estonia, and generally free from government influence.
 The main source of the law is the Constitution of June 1992.
 The legal system is based on the civil law system.
 No judicial review of legislative acts takes place in the country.
-Estonia being a member of the European Union, the national law in the country needs to comply with the conditions of the Community legislation.
-Estonia accepts compulsory ICJ jurisdiction, but with reservations.
+Estonia is a member of the European Union, and the national law in the country needs to comply with the conditions of the Community legislation.
+Estonia accepts compulsory ICJ jurisdiction but with reservations.

 Indicator of Freedom of the Press